Breast Epithelial Hyperplasia

 Breast epithelial hyperplasia can be considered on a spectrum

-The number of 'layers' of neoplastic cells is often used as an informal means of disinguishing different degrees of hyperplasia.
-When there are two to four new epithelial cell layes, this might be called 'mild' hyperplasia, (which has no increased risk for breast cancer development).
-When there are greater than four layers the lesion might be termed 'moderate' breast hyperplasia, which does increase risk for breast cancer between 1.5 to 2 times.
+The number of ‘layers’ of neoplastic cells is often used as an informal means of distinguishing different degrees of hyperplasia.
+When there are two to four new epithelial cell layers, this might be called mild hyperplasia, (which has no increased risk for breast cancer development).
+When there are greater than four layers the lesion might be termed moderate breast hyperplasia, which does increase risk for breast cancer between 1.5 to 2 times.
 (This increased risk is thought to be higher for women over 50).
-When the new layers of neoplastic epithelial cells are so prevelant as to virtually fill the breast duct completely, the lesion might be termed 'florid' hyperplasia, which also increases risk of future breast cancer development up to two times.
+When the new layers of neoplastic epithelial cells are so prevalent as to virtually fill the breast duct completely, the lesion might be termed florid hyperplasia, which also increases risk of future breast cancer development up to two times.